 The Columbia-Inland Medical Pumper Car has been designated by the U.S. Food and Drug Administration (FDA) as non-measuring exercise device intended for medical purposes.
 With use of the Pumper Car, children may be able to improve their equilibrium and strength of their upper and lower torso.
 As such, this device could be especially useful for children with special needs, such as Down syndrome, autism, spina bifida, cerebral palsy, muscular dystrophy, brain injury, pain disorders, generalized weaknesses and child obesity.

-The Indications for Use (IFU) of the Pumper Car, temporary registration number 10058329, is a four wheeled, low-center of gravity, non-measuring exercise device intended for medical purposes.
+The Indications for Use (IFU) of the Pumper Car, registration number 3014895737, is a four wheeled, low-center of gravity, non-measuring exercise device intended for medical purposes.
 It helps to redevelop muscles or restore motion to joints for patients who have an aversion to physical exercise.
 This device has been of special interest to hospitals and clinics that serve children with special needs.
 The FDA designation means that if Pumper Cars are prescribed for medical purposes the cost may be covered by health insurance, Medicare or Medicaid.

 Independent Review Board Study